graphics-rpi/oasis-node/README.md

 *you might also need nvidia-390, nvidia-396, nvidia-384

-## Installing CUDA 8.0.61
+### CUDA
-1. Download run files from Nvidia website or download from google drive oasis directory
+1. Download run files (CUDA 8.0) from Nvidia website or download from google drive oasis directory
 1. ctrl-alt-f1 and login
 1. `sudo service lightdm stop`
 1. `chmod +x <filename>.run` on both run files, but install the longer name one first